 NEW BRITAIN - A Wallingford woman is awaiting sentencing after being found guilty in a 2016 assault of her then-supervisor at a Southington elementary school.

-Melinda Fisher, 32, is being held on $100,000 bond after her conviction on two counts of second-degree assault in New Britain Superior Court.
+Melinda Fisher, 32, is being held on $100,000 bond after her conviction on second-degree assault in New Britain Superior Court.
 Her sentencing is scheduled for Feb.
 1.

 Fisher was found guilty after prosecutor Ronald Dearstyne spent a week convincing a jury that she punched the victim in the face, tried to throw another punch and threw a cup of coffee at her as she tried to run away during an altercation at South End Elementary School around 8:30 a.m. on April 21, 2016.

 Fisher, a district-wide technology assistant at the time, argued with her supervisor after she had addressed Fisher about arriving late for work, police said.

 After the supervisor fell to the ground, police said, Fisher was seen trying to bang the woman’s head against a wall.
 She also kicked the woman, according to police.

 The fight was broken up by staff members and a parent, who had been dropping off a student, when they finally pulled Fisher away, according to police.
 After the incident, the supervisor complained of head, face and back pain, and was taken to the Hospital of Central Connecticut’s Bradley Memorial campus in Southington for medical treatment.
 She suffered serious injuries.